Make-School-Courses/Full-Stack-Python/README.md

 ### Quizzes

 There will be **8 quizzes** held during this course. **Please reference the above schedule for quiz topics and dates.** These quizzes will be used in place of a final exam.
-Your lowest two quiz scores will be dropped, so your total quiz score will be based off of the other eight.
+Your lowest quiz score for each course (CS 1.1 and BEW 1.1) will be dropped, so your total quiz score will be based off of the other 3 quizzes in that course.

 Quizzes will cover all topics outlined in the schedule, with the **exception** of the following:

 - Any lab days
 - Final Contractor Project Presentations
 - Herd Immunity Simulation
+- CPU Instructions & Memory

 ### Code Reviews and Pair Programming Sessions

-Throughout this course, you will be required to seek out **3 code reviews** and conduct **2 pair programming** sessions on specific assignments. **These will be requirements that must be completed for submitting your assginment.** You will learn about code reviews and pair programming in learning sessions during the first few weeks of the term.
+Throughout this course, you will be required to seek out **3 code reviews** and conduct **2 pair programming** sessions on specific assignments. **These will be requirements that must be completed for submitting your assignment.** You will learn about code reviews and pair programming in learning sessions during the first few weeks of the term.

 For code reviews, you must submit the name of the code reviewer and a link to the commit they reviewed in the tracker.